Boost in Zimbabwe

 Working in partnership with OPHID using the Boost platform to increase the number of young people accessing HIV, sexual and mental health services in Zimbabwe

-Building on Avert’s existing Boost platform, Boost in Zimbabwe aims to increase the number of young people (aged 10-24) accessing HIV, sexual health, family planning, Female Genital Schistosomiasis (FGS) and mental health services in four provinces in Zimbabwe - reaching over 250,000 young people by April 2024.
+Building on Avert’s existing Boost platform, Boost in Zimbabwe has been increasing the number of young people (aged 10-24) accessing HIV, sexual health, family planning, Female Genital Schistosomiasis (FGS) and mental health services in four provinces in Zimbabwe - reaching over 224,000 young people by April 2024.

 The project is a partnership between Avert and national Zimbabwean HIV organisation OPHID.
-It will develop new content, including content in Shona and Ndebele, and screening tools that have been locally validated and endorsed by the Ministry of Health and Child Care.
+In partnership with OPHID’s cadre of community health workers we have developed new content, including content in Shona and Ndebele, and screening tools that have been locally validated and endorsed by the Ministry of Health and Childcare.

-Using Boost to guide them, a specialised cadre of community health workers called Community Outreach Agents (COAs) will carry out screening and referrals among young people to increase their uptake of essential health services.
+Using Boost to guide them, a specialised cadre of community health workers called Community Outreach Agents (COAs) have carried out over 224,000 screenings and made over 93,000 referrals among young people to increase their uptake of essential health services.
 Until now COAs have lacked a tool to help them provide information and advice, screening and referrals in a single client interaction.

 Data from Zimbabwe show very poor rates of HIV diagnosis among children and young people, which means this group is a priority for HIV services.